carolramsey/CS373-Fall-2016-Carol-Ramsey/_posts/2016-10-09-Week7-CarolRamsey.md

 **What did you do this past week?**

 I wrote a lot of code samples and then took the test.
 Python is growing on me.
-I'm working with a Raspberry Pi for a semester project in my physics class, so I'll get to write more python code.
+I'm working with a Raspberry Pi for a semester project in my physics class, so I'll get to write more Python code.

 **What's in your way?**